REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection

-\paragraph*{\textbf{Expert-grounded Evidence Collection}} To enable fine-grained, verifiable forensic analysis, we design and employ a set of eight lightweight and specialized expert models \cite{li2025improving,sarkar2024shadows,tan2024rethinking,cao2024hyperdet,tan2024frequency,li2025optimized}, each dedicated to screening and localizing a distinct category of synthetic artifact (as depicted in Figure~\ref{fig:dataset_pipline}).
+\textbf{Expert-Grounded Evidence Collection.} To enable fine-grained and verifiable forensic analysis, we design and employ a set of eight lightweight and specialized expert models \cite{li2025improving,sarkar2024shadows,tan2024rethinking,cao2024hyperdet,tan2024frequency,li2025optimized}, each dedicated to screening and localizing a distinct category of synthetic artifact (detail in Appendix A).
+All experts are implemented using publicly available codebases and are directly adopted without additional training or fine-tuning, ensuring strong reproducibility and practical deployability.
+Specifically, these experts operate on complementary visual and signal representations.
+Local artifacts \cite{li2025improving} focus on local artifact enhancement, while spectral clues \cite{tan2024frequency} perform frequency spectrum analysis.
+Pixel noise\cite{tan2024rethinking} examines neighbor-pixel residuals, and spatial consistency \cite{sarkar2024shadows} detects obvious fake cues.
+Geometry flaws \cite{sarkar2024shadows} conducts object spatial analysis, whereas shadow logic \cite{sarkar2024shadows} verifies shadow coherence.
+Finally, texture fusion \cite{li2025optimized} applies texture-frequency fusion, and high-pass fusion \cite{cao2024hyperdet} performs high-pass semantic fusion.
+In addition, object segmentation cues are used to verify semantic boundary coherence, while texture-focused and high-pass frequency representations further expose unnatural smoothness or repetitive patterns commonly introduced by generative models.
 This is a crucial distinction from prior work, such as AIGI-Holmes \cite{zhou2025aigi}, which uses experts primarily for global filtering.
-Our experts, by contrast, provide \textit{structured, machine-readable evidence}, including artifact masks and diagnostic labels.
-These eight outputs constitute the necessary \textbf{forensic evidence foundation}.
+Our experts, by contrast, provide {structured, machine-readable evidence}, including artifact masks and diagnostic labels.
+These eight outputs constitute the necessary {forensic evidence foundation}.
 By conditioning the LVLM on these high-fidelity, structured references, we ensure the final generated explanations are faithful, logically consistent, and verifiable against objective, low-level artifact data.
 This expert-grounded decompositional analysis effectively bridges the gap between small-model perception of artifacts and large-model logical reasoning.